AlanAboudib/sdcnd_traffic_sign_classifier/writeup.md

 ![new sign images downloaded from the web](images/web_signs.png)

+By just looking at these images, I would expect that speed limit signs would pose some difficulty for classification as they are visually very similar.
+Also, I would expect that the classifier might confuse signs that has similar geometrical shapes and colors, e.g., among triangular red-and-white signs  (double curve, road work, priority road, etc.) However, let's check that out with the classifier.

 Before feeding these images into the classifier, they were preprocessed in the exact same way as the training/validation/test set image.
 So they were resized to a size of 32x32 with 3 RGB channels, and then they were normalized to the interval [-1,+1].

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).